 Visual Working Memory Task

 The visual working memory task was a modification of the one used by @Emrich2012.
-It was presented on a Dell Latitude D820 Laptop with Windows XP and executed by Matlab on it's built-in 8.5x13" screen.
-Instead of targets and a colour wheel surrounding central fixation, the wheel was replaced with a vertical bar and it, as well as the targets, always appeared to the right of centre in order to minimize the impact of neglect's spatial attention deficits (See Figure tk).
-The task consisted of four stages.
-First, a fixation lasting 500ms appeared, then a memory sample, where 1,2, or 3 targets of different colour were presented vertically aligned on the right side for 500ms.
-The targets disappeared for a delay of 1000ms, followed by the appearance of the vertical colour bar and xoutlines of the targets.
-One outline was indicated by a bold-ed outline.
-Participants were asked to indicate, by external mouse input, the colour of the target that was at the indicated location.
-Unlimited time was given, and the participant could make changes to the response an unlimited number of times until satisfied.
+It was presented on a Dell Latitude D820 Laptop with Windows XP and executed by Matlab on the built-in 8.5x13" screen.
+Instead of targets and a colour wheel surrounding central fixation, the colour wheel was replaced with a vertical colour bar and it, as well as the targets, always appeared to the right of centre in order to minimize the impact of spatial attention deficits on WM performance (see Figure tk).
+A trial sequence for the VWM task was as follows: a fixation cross was presented for 500ms, followed by a target array which consisted of either 1,2, or 3 targets of different colours presented vertically aligned on the right side for 500ms.
+Targets could appear in one of 16 different locations in the vertical column.
+Following target presentation there was a delay of 1000ms, followed by the appearance of the vertical colour bar and probe stimuli.
+The probes occupied the same locations occupied by the targets but were unfilled (i.e., probes did not contain any colour information; Figure tk).
+One of the probes was highlighted by by a bolded outline (Figure x).
+Participants were asked to indicate, by external mouse input, the colour of the target indicated by the bolded probe location (Figure x).
+Unlimited time was given, and the participant could make changes to their response an unlimited number of times until satisfied they had accurately indicated the target colour.
 Note that in the single target condition, there would only be one outline, and the task was essentially to remember the colour of the target.
-In the two and three target conditions, only one of two or three outlines would be indicated, and the participant would be required to recall the colour at that particular location.
+In the two and three target conditions, only one of the two or three probes was highlighted, and the participant would be required to recall the colour of the target that had been presented at that particular location (Figure x).

 Covert Orienting of Attention Task

-The covert orienting task was identical in design to that of @Striemer2007 and run on the same computer as the above visual working memory task.
-It was programmed and run in Superlab.
-Participants were presented with 100 trials, which consisted of a 1050 to 1550ms fixation, followed by the appearance of a lateral Cue, and then xeither 50 or 150ms later (the SOA), the target.
-There were also no-cue trials.
-Targets appeared equally often on the left side as right, and cues were non-predictive.
-As a result, there were ten trials for each of the ten different conditions created by target side, cue validity, and SOA.
+The covert orienting task (Posner, 1978, 1980) was identical in design to that of @Striemer2007 and was run on the same computer as the VWM task described above.
+It was programmed and run in Superlab (Cedrus Software).
+Participants were presented with 100 trials.
+A single trial sequence consisted of a fixation cross (1050 to 1550ms), followed by the appearance of a peripheral cue which consisted of the brightening of one landmark (Figure x).
+Targets, which consisted of red circles presented within the landmark, appeared either at the cued location (valid trials) or at the opposite location (invalid trials; Figure tk).
+Two stimulus onset asynchronies (SOA; the time between cue and target onset) of 50 or 150ms were used.
+Cues were non-informative (i.e., 50% of cued trials were valid and 50% were invalid trials).
+There were also no-cue trials in which the target appeared without any preceeding cue.
+Targets appeared equally often on the left and right sides.
 Participants maintained fixation throughout the task.
-This was monitored by the experimenter and verbal feedback to maintain fixation.
+This was monitored by the experimenter and verbal feedback was given periodically to encourage participants to maintain fixation.

-FIXME: I can add more details, such as the stimuli size, shape, and eccentricity if necissary.
+FIXME: Add more details, such as the stimuli size, shape, and eccentricity (in visual angle)

 Data Analysis